gradle/gradle/design-docs/features/composite-build/tooling-api-model/progress-listener/README.md

 same way as it is supported for ordinary project connection model requests.
-The support added in this story for progress listener for composite model requests will be limited to providing the progress listener interface that Buildship is currently using.
+The support added in this story for progress listener for composite model requests will be limited to providing the progress listener interface that Buildship is currently using for model requests.

 ### API

-The existing `org.gradle.tooling.ModelBuilder` interface extends from `ConfigurableLauncher` interface (which extends `LongRunningOperation`)  which contains four `addProgressListener` methods.
+The existing `org.gradle.tooling.ModelBuilder` interface extends from `ConfigurableLauncher` interface (which extends `LongRunningOperation`).
+It contains four `addProgressListener` methods.

 ```
     LongRunningOperation addProgressListener(org.gradle.tooling.ProgressListener listener);